llnl/axom/src/axom/mir/docs/sphinx/mir_algorithms.rst

 conservation of material volume fractions over the appearance of the resulting material interfaces so it is highly accurate but it can be less visually appealing.
-Since ELVIRA output is typically comprised of shapes that result from several cuts of the input zones, the resulting topology is not necessarily water-tight and it consists of polygons for 2D and polyhedra for 3D.
+Since ELVIRA output is typically comprised of shapes that result from several cuts of the input zones, the resulting topology is not water-tight.
+The output topology consists of polygons for 2D and polyhedra for 3D.

 The ELVIRA algorithm also supports a mode where it instead creates a mesh consisting of